Sperner systems with restricted differences: Background and overview of the paper

 \begin{thm} [Felszeghy/Heged\H{u}s/R\'{o}nyai] Let $L \subseteq \{0,1,\ldots, q-1\}$ be an interval (in the modulo $q$ sense) and let $\mathcal{F} \subseteq 2^{[n]}$ be a $q$-modular $L$-avoiding $L$-intersecting system.
 If $|L| \leq n-q+2$, then

 \end{thm}

 The above results are all consistent with the predictions in Remark~\ref{smallq}.
 We will provide an improvement on Theorem~\ref{FHR} in Theorem~\ref{improve_FHR}.

-The proof of the upper bound~\eqref{D(s,k)} on $D(s,k)$ relies on the observation that one can create a separating polynomial based on the leaves in the ``closure" of the trie (over the alphabet $\{0,1,\ldots, p-1\}$) associated to $L$ \cite[Section 4 and Section 5]{01JCTA}.
+The proof of the upper bound~\eqref{D(s,k)} on $D(s,k)$ relies on the observation that one can create a separating polynomial based on the leaves in the ``closure" of the trie \footnote{A trie over a finite alphabet is a rooted tree whose edges are labeled by elements of the alphabet.} (over the alphabet $\{0,1,\ldots, p-1\}$) associated to $L$ \cite[Section 4 and Section 5]{01JCTA}.
 Motivated by this observation, in our Sperner setting, we introduce the following definitions of ``closure" of a set $L$ in view of Theorem~\ref{bchooses}.

 \begin{defn} Let $q$ be a power of a prime $p$.
 Let $L=\{b-s+1,\ldots, b\} \subseteq [q-1]$ be an interval.
 We say $L$ is \emph{$q$-closed} if $p \nmid \binom{b}{s}$. \end{defn}

 \begin{defn} Let $q$ be a power of a prime $p$.
 Let $L \subseteq [q-1]$.
 A \emph{$q$-closure} of $L$ is a shortest interval $L' \subseteq [q-1]$ such that $L \subseteq L'$ and $L'$ is $q$-closed. \end{defn}